mysociety/jkan/_datasets/everypolitician-belgium-representatives.md

 ---
 schema: default
-title: Politician Data: Belgium — Chamber of Representatives
+title: 'Politician Data: Belgium — Chamber of Representatives'
 organization: EveryPolitician
 notes: Data on the people within the Chamber of Representatives legislature of Belgium.
 resources: